wonas2dosgwr3/measurevaluenotmoney/README.md

 # ***"one thing that's always made me tired"***
 **"Which if thar's one thing that's always made me tired," observed Mr. Hickok, as he talked the subject over with himself, "it's a strange party jumpin' into camp an' domineerin' 'round as though he owned the yearth an' was thar to let it out on shares."**
      ***- "How Mr. Hickok Came To Cheyenne", Alfred Henry Lewis, <ins>The Saturday Evening Post</ins>***
+# ***THE HOMELESS (CAN OF WORMS) DOLLAR.
+Part 12.***

+***A can of worms.
+The inch or the ounce should be A CAN OF WORMS???
+Money was invented to be A CAN OF WORMS???
+A CAN OF WORMS is - A BARTER ECONOMY???
+Money was invented to REPLACE A CAN OF WORMS WITH A CAN OF WORMS???
+MOVE UP FROM A CAN OF WORMS TO A CAN OF WORMS????***